Seasons were the headlining feature showcased in Forza

 Available now for pre-order, Forza Horizon 4 launches

 worldwide on October 2nd for Xbox One and Windows 10 PCs as an Xbox Play

 For more insight into Forza Horizon 4's dynamic seasons and how they create a sense of a living world with progression, check out IGN's exclusive coverage.
 There's a bunch of quotes from the team at Playground Games with fascinating details on the development of the game.

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.